claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

         - Click on the down arrow next to the Record button
         - Select Internal Microphone
         - Record
+    - Fourth method
+        - Record on iphone or other device
+        - the drawback is it only works for devices you own
+        - I managed to record the 5.5" version on my iPhone 8 Plus
+        - Weirdly the one I uploaded was actually a cropped version - I clipped the red "Recording" bar from the top - but it didn't complain about dimensions!
 - [More here](https://developer.apple.com/support/app-previews/)

 ## How to lock screen orientation / prevent autorotate